eisenjulian/nlp_estimator_tutorial/blog.md

 ### Pretrained vectors

-Most of the models that we have shown before rely on word embeddings as a first layer to increase performance.
+Most of the models that we have shown before, rely on word embeddings as a first layer to increase performance.
 So far, we have initialized them randomly.
 However, [much](https://arxiv.org/abs/1607.01759) [previous](https://arxiv.org/abs/1301.3781) [work](https://arxiv.org/abs/1103.0398) has shown that using embeddings pretrained on a large unlabelled corpus as initialization is beneficial, particularly when training on only a small number of labelled examples.
 The most popular pretrained embeddings is [word2vec](https://www.tensorflow.org/tutorials/word2vec).
 Leveraging knowledge from unlabeled data via pretrained embeddings is an instance of *[transfer learning](http://ruder.io/transfer-learning/)*.

 To this end, we will show you how to use pretrained embeddings in an `Estimator`.
 We will use the pre-trained vectors from another popular model, [GloVe](https://nlp.stanford.edu/projects/glove/).
 ```python